Implementing Microservices with NestJS and RabbitMQ

 Generate Nest Projects

-• Generate a Nest Project with an order module and a service method (createOrder) for creating new orders.
+• Generate a Nest Project with an order module with a service method (createOrder) for creating new orders.

 • Generate a Nest Project with a notification module with a service method (sendNotification) for sending notifications.